 - Wait until it comes to a full boil, reduce heat to low heat and simmer for about 7 minutes.
 Set aside to cool to room temperature.

-- I really liked adding toasted hazelnut to the cake rather than any other type of nuts.
+- I really like adding toasted hazelnut to the cake rather than any other type of nuts.
 Back in the old days, I did not add nuts at all, so feel free to skip.

 - In a large bowl, break the biscuits to medium pieces, add chocolate mixture and nuts, if using, mixing everything well together.

-- Press the mixture evenly in a 9" spring form lined with parchment paper.
+- Press the broken biscuits mixture evenly in a 9" spring form lined with parchment paper.
 Cover and set in the fridge for 30 minutes.

-- Now, don't skip that glaze part, pleeease.
-Make the glaze, pour it over, level the surface, cover and refrigerate for at least 4 hours or overnight.
+- Now, don't skip that glaze part, it is really good.
+Make the glaze, pour melted chocolate over, level the surface, cover and refrigerate for at least 4 hours or overnight.

-- When ready to serve decorate with some more chocolate of your choice or more chopped nuts if you would like to.
+- When ready to serve decorate top of the cake with some more milk chocolate of your choice or more chopped nuts if you would like to.

 - Now this cake is high and packed full with chocolate and biscuits, so I am estimating that it would be ok for 24 servings, more or less depending on who are you sharing this with.